-Cholinergic urticaria, or physically induced urticaria, is a form of hives triggered by physical causes.
+Cholinergic urticaria, or exercise-induced urticaria, is a form of hives triggered by physical causes says the American Academy of Family Physicians.
 As your core body temperature increases during exercise and your body begins to sweat, your skin may become itchy.
 If you scratch your skin, hives can begin to appear within minutes and turn the skin red.

 In most cases, cholinergic urticaria dissipates once the core body temperature lowers after exercises.
 If the condition is chronic, however, a hives breakout may last 24 hours and leave behind bruises.
 In general, chronic cholinergic urticaria creates hives that are painful rather than itchy.

 Exercise can potentially lead to muscle fatigue or strains.
 If your leg muscles are overused, they can begin to hurt.
-Leg pain typically develops over a longer period of time when the muscles are being strenuously trained on a daily basis.
+Leg pain typically develops over a longer period of time when the muscles are being strenuously trained on a daily basis says Medline Plus.
 This type of muscle fatigue can lead to serious health problems.

 If your muscles are strained, your legs can appear red and swollen.
 Redness caused by fatigue can cover larger areas of your leg rather then smaller dots or patches, as with hives.
 In such a condition, the leg usually hurts or aches.
 If you experience these types of symptoms, speak to your doctor immediately to determine how to treat your leg.

 Another type of rash you can develop during exercise is cold urticaria.
-The exact cause for these types of hives is unclear, but certain people with sensitive skin can develop cold urticaria when exposed to cold temperatures.
+The exact cause for these types of hives is unclear, but certain people with sensitive skin can develop cold urticaria when exposed to cold temperatures reports the National Organization for Rare Disorders.
 This allergic reaction turns the skin red due to an increase in histamine that is released into the dermis because of cold air temperatures.

 Red, itchy hives begin to develop, generally lasting up to a half hour.
 Runners are perhaps most prone to developing cold urticaria when training in cold temperatures wearing shorts instead of long pants.
 If you experience any chills or swelling of your limbs, stop exercising immediately.